 - 27. The proposed gondola will operate on electricity and therefore will have a minimal environmental footprint.
-I understand it will have back-up generators, which will be used only if there is a power outage.
-This is discussed in more detail in the evidence of Rick Spear. - 28.
+It will have a back-up generator which will be used only if there is a power outage. - 28.
 It is expected that the gondola will have a capacity of 2,000 passengers per hour.
 It is projected that up to 5,000 skiers could be accommodated on an expanded Remarkables skifield and accordingly it would take over two hours to transport that maximum number to/from the skifield.
 However it is expected that there will be skiers who will still prefer to drive to the field. - 29.
-Currently there is capacity for approximately 1,000 vehicles in the ski field carpark and it would be difficult to expand that adequately to accommodate all the vehicles that would be required to transport 5,000 skiers.
+Currently there is capacity for approximately 1,000 vehicles in the skifield carpark and it would be difficult to expand that adequately to accommodate all the vehicles that would be required to transport 5,000 skiers.
 More use of buses would be required.
-Even so without the gondola the access road would have a large increase in delays at the SH6 intersection at the bottom of the access road in the afternoon as indicated in Table 2.

-30. These delays have been calculated based on projected traffic for the ski field and projected traffic on SH6 in 2026.
+Furthermore without the gondola the access road with the required additional number of vehicles would have a large % increase in delays at the SH6 intersection at the bottom of the access road in the afternoon as indicated in Table 2.
+These delays have been calculated based on projected traffic for the ski field and SH6.
 The delays predicted without the gondola would require the upgrading of the intersection to improve safety and convenience for SH6 traffic and to increase the access road capacity.
-Such upgrading might not be necessary if the gondola is constructed and the number of vehicles using the access road is reduced significantly (50%) as a result.
-The following table illustrates the critical afternoon peak situation for the SH6 intersection with the expanded ski field forecasts of exiting traffic and with the SH6 traffic forecasts for 2026.
+Such upgrading might not be necessary if the gondola is constructed and the number of vehicles using the access road reduced significantly as a result.

 Existing 2026 (without Gondola) 2026 (with Gondola)

-Traffic Volume 480 560 290
+Traffic Volume (vph) 500 550 300

-(vph)

-Delays (sec/veh) 11 400 20
+Delays (sec/veh) 12 Very large 64